89Mods/tt02-logisim-example/README.md

 ![circuit](https://raw.githubusercontent.com/89Mods/tt02-logisim-example/main/circuit.png)

+All it does is flash the number sequence "1 2 4 8" on the 7-segment display, while blinking the DP.

 After exporting the project from Logisim as Verilog, only a few lines of code need to be modified on the export to make it usable with TinyTapeout.

 ## How-to